suniala/openmrs-code-style-idea/README.md

 ## Compatibility

-The code style file has been created with IDEA 14.
-Compatibility with other versions has not been tested.
+The code style scheme file has been verified to work on:

+ * IDEA 14

+ * IDEA 15

-## Using the rule set
+## Using the scheme

-Importing the rule set into IDEA is as simple as:
+Importing the scheme set into IDEA is as simple as:

  1. Copy the file openmrs-code-style-idea.xml under `<INTELLIJ_HOME>/config/codestyles/`